Tag Archives: May weather

 3-5

-In 2007…a slow moving pacific storm system… From the desert southwest…brought a period of unsettled weather to the region.
+In 2007…a slow moving pacific storm system…from the desert southwest…brought a period of unsettled weather to the region.
 During the 3-day period…locally heavy snow was reported over parts of the Front Range foothills.
-Storm totals included: 15 inches near Conifer…14.5 inches west of Jamestown…13.5 inches; 6 miles southwest of Evergreen…and 12.5 inches at pine junction.
-Severe thunderstorms…producing large hail… Up to one inch in diameter were observed in the vicinity of Boulder and Hudson.
+Storm totals included: 15 inches near Conifer…14.5 inches west of Jamestown…13.5 inches; 6 miles southwest of Evergreen…and 12.5 inches at Pine Junction.
+Severe thunderstorms…producing large hail…up to one inch in diameter were observed in the vicinity of Boulder and Hudson.
 Lightning struck a residence in Jefferson County.
 The roof was hit…causing the attic to catch fire.
-At Denver International Airport…lightning struck a united airlines jet as it was pushing away from the gate.
+At Denver International Airport…lightning struck a United Airlines jet as it was pushing away from the gate.
 The passengers were taken off the jet and put on another plane.

 4